PatrickvanEwijk/UpperboundApproachesDuality/README.md

 The approaches are compared to the application of stopping a fractional Brownian motion and Bermudan max call (with multiple exercise rights, which should be used (if so) at different dates).
 Randomised Neural Networks (related to Extreme Learning Machines) are used as basis functions.
 Generally, the primal LSMC is implemented using the Longstaff & Schwartz approach (2001)[^1].

-To reproduce the fine-tuning results, please place all files from /jupyter_notebooks_analysis_finetuning/, /fractionalBrownianMotion/, /BermudanMaxCall_multiple_exercise_rights/ in a single folder and run the Jupyter Notebooks.
-The 'finetuning-finalrun' notebooks only show the final calibrations, but shown based on the 'fine-tuning' testing trajectories.

-The final files are captured in the folder '/Final_comparison_new_testing_traj/'.
+The final files are captured in the folder /Final_comparison_new_testing_traj/.
 Here, the python scripts have been adjusted to choose an independent set of testing trajectories relative to the 'fine-tuning' testing trajectories[^2].
 The notebooks in this folder can simply be run to reproduce the final results.

+To reproduce the fine-tuning results in /fine-tuning_and_ch6/, please place all files from /jupyter_notebooks_analysis_finetuning/, /fractionalBrownianMotion/, /BermudanMaxCall_multiple_exercise_rights/ in a single folder and run the Jupyter Notebooks.
+The 'finetuning-finalrun' notebooks only show the final calibrations, but shown based on the 'fine-tuning' testing trajectories.

 Information on the hyperparameters in each approach can be found in the doc string of the main function in each file.